biotorrents/announcement/index.md

 ```

 Then from the web interface or on the command line you can create torrents with the private flag `-p` and the announce URL from [the BioTorrents.de upload page](https://biotorrents.de/upload.php).
-The upload script sanitizes torrent files so you must download it from the site after uploading and open *that* copy in the client.
+The upload script sanitizes torrent files so you must download it from the site after uploading it, and open *that* copy in the client.

 Please see [an iptables frontend](https://wiki.archlinux.org/index.php/Iptables#Front-ends) or [the OpenBSD pf docs](https://www.openbsd.org/faq/pf/rdr.html) to set up network address translation/port forwarding.
 Note that you don't need the `rdr-to` phrase if you run pf on the seedbox itself.
-Remember to also update your router settings to pass torrent traffic to the seedbox's IP address.
+Remember to also update your router settings to assign a static IP address to the seedbox and pass torrent traffic to it on the LAN.

 Thank you for your interest in this project and for considering a seedbox at your lab or home.
 It uses minimal CPU and RAM resources, and only intermittent bursts of bandwidth.